PetriK93/OrdoSorter/README.md

 ## 📖 Introduction

-OrdoSorter is a desktop tool built with Python, Tkinter, and CustomTkinter for organizing files automatically.
+OrdoSorter is a desktop tool built with Python for organizing files automatically.
 It scans a folder of your choice, categorizes files by type, and neatly places them into subfolders (e.g., Images, Videos, Documents).

 The app also includes a clean dark/light mode interface with saved preferences so your theme choice persists between sessions.